wsjung0516/angular/index.md

 Sub title #1 is part of the articles that I studies and lecture to our co-worker.\
 It is high qualiy one, some of them is not easy to understand at the first glance,\
-but has very useful technics to apply advanced Angular programming.
+but has very useful technique to apply advanced Angular programming.

 ### 1. High quality Angular articles